Photo via markgrazianofishing

 What is it?
 Why should you use it?
 Types of tshirt

 Fishing has a history that goes back tens of thousands of years.
-Over that time, it has changed from one of the most basic ways to catch food to a business and hobby worth billions.
+Over the time that fishing has been around, it has changed from one of the most basic ways to catch food to a business and hobby worth billions.
+According to the National Oceanic and Atmospheric Administration, recreational fishing in 2020 was responsible for 1.7 million jobs.
+Of this number, 595,000 are from recreational fishing alone.
+Recreational fishing also accounted for $98 billion in sales during the same year, according to the same fisheries economics source.

-In this article, we'll hone in on some of the most common fishing types that you might want to try including fly fishing, surf fishing, ice fishing, and the classic bait and lure fishing.
+In this article, we'll hone in on some of the most common fishing types that you might want to try if you want to be a part of the enduring tradition of fishing.
+From fly fishing, surf fishing, ice fishing, to the classic bait and lure fishing, we've got plenty to cover.

 Fly fishing